Skip to search results

 Methodology index carries the full rule set, regulatory citations (13 CFR §§ 120.600–660; § 120.612; § 120.223; § 120.425), and the SHARED-METHODOLOGY cross-reconciliation table.

-3. Does the sold-cohort spread gap (Chart 6B) widen or compress when rates fall?
-FY21–25 shows the gap widened from ~6 bps in FY21–22 to ~75 bps in FY24–25.
-If FY26 shows compression under easing rates, the 46% premium share of Year-1 revenue shrinks mechanically.
+2. Whether the sold-cohort spread gap (Chart 6B) widens or compresses as rates fall.
+The gap widened from roughly 6 bps in FY21–22 to roughly 75 bps in FY24–25.
+Easing rates could compress the premium share of industry Year-1 revenue mechanically.

-5. Permanent ask of SBA, annual until resolved: publish Form 1086 settlement data at the line-item level, including premium price by originating lender.
-Form 1086 is already filed and settled through Guidehouse; publication is a disclosure-policy choice, not a data-collection constraint.
-Until then, the $1.15B sector figure carries its ±15% model-output caveat and lender-level premium stays at distribution-aggregate level.
+4. Whether SBA publishes Form 1086 settlement data at the line-item level, including premium price by originating lender.
+Form 1086 is already filed and settled through Guidehouse; publication is a disclosure-policy choice.
+Until then, the ~$1.15B sector figure carries its honest range and lender-level premium stays at distribution-aggregate level.